return42/sphkerneldoc/linux_src_doc/drivers/scsi/scsi_error_c.rst

 Return value
 ------------

-1 if information field found, 0 if not found.
+     true if information field found, false if not found.

 ..
 This file was automatic generated / don't edit.